 Mac OS Release History

-Apple has kept every developer busy as Mac OS has added to their list of OS updates every single year with few exceptions since Kodiak’s initial release in 2000.
-Cheetah 10.0 released early 2001, followed by Puma 10.1 later that same year.
+Apple has kept every developer busy as Mac OS has been added to their list of OS updates every single year with few exceptions since Kodiak’s initial release in 2000.
+Cheetah 10.0 was released in early 2001, followed by Puma 10.1 later that same year.
 Just eleven months later came Jaguar 10.2, followed by Panther 10.3 in the Fall of 2003.
 The next major version’s release date wouldn’t come until the Spring of 2005 with Tiger 10.4.
-Similarly, 18 months after Tiger came Leopard 10.5 late 2007 (just a few months after the initial release of the first iPhone).
+Similarly, 18 months after Tiger came Leopard 10.5 in late 2007 (just a few months after the initial release of the first iPhone).
 It took almost two full years to release Snow Leopard 10.6 in 2009, then again with a 2011 release date of Lion 10.7.
-Since then a new Mac OS has released almost exactly one year from the previous version all the way through 2021, starting with Mountain Lion 10.8, Mavericks 10.9, Yosemite 10.10, El Capitan 10.11, Sierra 10.12, High Sierra 10.13, Mojave 10.14, Catalina 10.15, and Big Sur 11 (the latest version).
+Since then, a new Mac OS has been released almost exactly one year from the previous version all the way through 2021, starting with Mountain Lion 10.8, Mavericks 10.9, Yosemite 10.10, El Capitan 10.11, Sierra 10.12, High Sierra 10.13, Mojave 10.14, Catalina 10.15, and Big Sur 11 (the latest version).
 Monterey 12 has an expected release date of October 2021.

 - Grace Hopper – Complete Biography, History, and Inventions

 - Meet Angela Ruiz Robles – Complete Biography, History and Inventions

 - Macintosh by Apple – Complete History of Mac Computers